Skip to primary navigation Skip to content Skip to footer

 Whisky Route 6: Islay and Jura – Spiritual Whisky Capitals

-As the seafarers, we have become after our north-to-south trip across the West Coast and its stunning islands, the time has arrived to set off for the last – but not the least – leg of our whisky journey.
-Brace yourself to meet the wilderness and beauty of one of the most romanticised and coveted whisky destinations, as we make our way to Jura and Islay.
+As seafarers, after our north-to-south trip along the stunning West Coast and its beautiful islands, the time has come to embark on the final-but certainly not the least-leg of our whisky journey.
+Prepare to experience the wilderness and beauty of one of the most romanticised and sought-after whisky destinations as we head to Jura and Islay.

-The latter, in particular, is considered almost a pilgrimage by whisky enthusiasts, with nine distilleries currently producing whisky and plans to build more of them going ahead.
-Some have argued whether Islay won’t sink under the weight of so many distilleries at some point!
+Islay, in particular, is almost a pilgrimage for whisky enthusiasts, featuring ten distilleries that currently produce whisky, with plans for more in the future.
+Some people have even speculated whether Islay might eventually sink under the weight of so many distilleries!

-But first things first, as we start our journey on the stunning and untamed Isle of Jura.
+But first, let’s begin our adventure on the breathtaking and rugged Isle of Jura.

 Call of the wild: Jura